ibm-cloud-docs/discovery-data/admin.md

 # Managing IAM access for Discovery
 {: #admin}

 Share a preview of your search application or build a team to work on a project.
-You can give teammembers access to your Discovery service instance through {{site.data.keyword.cloud_notm}}.
+You can give team members access to your Discovery service instance through {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**